-When I told my almost 9-year-old son I had only two tickets and he would not be going to see "Hamilton," he gave me a good scowl.
-But after seeing it, I'm not sure he'd have had the ideal experience.
-With him in mind, I came up with a handful of tips for enjoying "Hamilton" with kids.
+The last time this show came to town, I had to tell my then 9-year-old son I had only two tickets: And he would not be using either of them.
+He gave me a good scowl for that, but after seeing it, I’m not sure he’d have had the ideal experience.
+With him in mind, I came up with a handful of tips for enjoying “Hamilton” with kids.

 - If your kids aren’t already dedicated Hamil-fans who are familiar with the show’s story, spend time in advance going over the life of Alexander Hamilton and the soundtrack’s lyrics to make the show easier to follow.
 I did this for myself just a few minutes before curtain time and it helped.

 - If you drive to The Paramount, park on the street rather than in a garage.
 I learned this one the hard way a few years ago.
 I parked on an upper floor of a garage near the theater and after the show, my son and I spent a solid hour just inching our way out of the clogged garage.
 Street parking even 10 or more blocks away would have made for a much quicker getaway when we were already well past bedtime.

 - Unless your kids are as tall as adults, arrive early and claim some of the seat cushions available to give children a boost.
 I’m an average-height woman and had to lean to see around the head in front of me when the action was on the far side of the stage.
 My son would definitely have needed the booster cushion.